raven-dev-ops/E-Commerce_Frontend/README.md

 # Art Bay Frontend

 This is a Next.js 15 storefront for the Art Bay marketplace API (`https://art-bay-e7451b528caa.herokuapp.com/`).
-It supports JWT and DRF Token auth flows, Stripe checkout, Mongo-backed products, and user profile/addresses/orders.
+It supports JWT and DRF Token auth flows, Stripe checkout, products loaded from the Art Bay API or static example data, and user profile/addresses/orders.

 ## Environment

-- Copy `.env.example` to `.env` (or `.env.local`) and fill in the values you receive from Stripe, MongoDB Atlas, Google, etc.
+- Copy `.env.example` to `.env` (or `.env.local`) and fill in the values you receive from Stripe, your database provider, Google, etc.
 - Keep `.env` untracked—real credentials must come from your local developer machine or from Netlify environment variables.
 - Keys starting with `NEXT_PUBLIC_` are expected to be published to the browser; other keys must remain server-only.